 Unless enjoined from doing so, Defendants will continue to violate the CPA.

-Plaintiff seeks reimbursement of all monies paid for Defendants’ products by Plaintiff.
+Plaintiff seeks reimbursement of all monies paid for Defendants’ products by Plaintiff and its residents.

 Pursuant to the CPA, Plaintiff is entitled to three times the damages it sustained by the Defendants, as the Defendants’ willfully and knowingly violated the CPA.
 Va.
 Code Ann. § 59.1-204(A).

 As a proximate result of Defendants’ deceptive acts, Defendants have caused Plaintiff to incur excessive costs related to responding to the opioid crisis.
-These costs include, but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
+These costs include, but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.

 COUNT IV